DrunkPlato21/metronome/README.md

 # Javascript Metronome

 A basic metronome that I made using javascript html and css.
-I was unsatisfied with the google metronomes lack of "click to edit" feature, so I made my own that included it.
+I was unsatisfied with the google metronome's lack of "click to edit" feature, so I made my own that included it.

 # Features